tburrows13/SpidertronPatrols/README.md

 - Allow waiting at waypoint until a condition is met (eg no weapons fired for x seconds, inventory not changed for y seconds)
 - Compatibility with [Spidertron squad control](https://mods.factorio.com/mod/Spider_Control) (you can follow the development of that [here](https://github.com/npc-strider/spidertron-squad-control/pull/2))
 - New waypoint remote icon and better looking shortcut icons (help would be appreciated - I have no graphic skills!)
-- Improved remote interface that allows other mods to send a spidertron and a list of waypoints for it to visit

 -----
 Mod Compatibility